 Sense resistors should be carefully selected.
 The full motor current flows through the sense resistors.
-They also see the switching spikes from the MOSFET bridges.
-A low-inductance type such as film or composition resistors is required to prevent spikes causing ringing on the sense voltage inputs leading to unstable measurement results.
-A low-inductance, low-resistance PCB layout is essential.
+As they also see the switching spikes from the MOSFET bridges, a low-inductance type such as film or composition resistors is required to prevent spikes causing ringing.
+A compact power stage layout with massive GND plane for low-inductance and low-resistance is essential to avoid disturbance by parasitic effects.
 Any common GND path for the two sense resistors must be avoided, because this would lead to coupling between the two current sense signals.
-A massive ground plane is best.
+Use the massive ground plane for all GND connections.
 When using high currents or long motor cables, spike damping with parallel capacitors to ground may be needed, as shown in Figure 8.1.
 Because the sense resistor inputs are susceptible to damage from negative overvoltages, an additional input protection resistor helps protect against a motor cable break or ringing on long motor cables.